Nerdmaster/ripple-example-qtype/README.md

 ======

 This plugin creates a Ripple question type of "Example."
 It can used as the minimal code needed to create a question type plugin.
 To create your own plugin, make these changes:

-* In index.js
+1. In index.js

-** change 'pluginName' to the name of your plugin.
+* change 'pluginName' to the name of your plugin.

 ```
 NOTE!!!
 The name can not have spaces.
 ```

-** change 'qTypeEX' object paramters to match your plugin
+* change 'qTypeEX' object paramters to match your plugin

-* In js/example.js
+2. In js/example.js

-**	change everywhere 'example' is found to your plugin name used in index.js
+*	change everywhere 'example' is found to your plugin name used in index.js

-There are methods and properties available in the api documentation for plugins.
+There are additional methods and properties available in the api documentation for plugins if you are looking for further functionality.

-There is no configuration for this plugin.

 Install
 -------